plenteum/wallet-service-ha/README.md

   scanInterval: 5, // scan the wallet for new transactions every x seconds as long as the wallet is synced
   timeout: 2000, // consider RPC calls timed out after x milliseconds
   path: './walletd', // the path to the walletd binary
+  enableWebSocket: true, // enable the WebSocket server at bindPort + 1

   // Standard walletd options start here
   config: false, // the path to a walletd config file -- if you so choose